New pig PK study sharpens the picture for matrine

 A dvm360 podcast spotlights Safe Pet Anesthesia’s real-time teleconsulting model for veterinary teams.

-A new ENOVAT evidence review found only small benefit from surgical antimicrobial prophylaxis in dogs and cats.
+A new ENOVAT review found only small benefits from prophylactic antibiotics in companion animal surgery.

 A new study found a novel equine F(ab')2 antivenom rapidly reduced venom and improved severity scores in dogs, cats, and horses.